CreativeCodingLab/IndexCardVisualizations/README.md

 ![ScreenShot](http://www.cs.uic.edu/~tdang/TimeArcs/imagesForPCcards/summary.png)

+For the same amount of data, we can use a force directed layout (without time element) to visualize as depicted in the following image.
+Over-plotting Protein/Complex labels obscure the base graph, and the labels themselves.
+In the opposites, by organizing text labels vertically (and evenly spaced) and locating them horizontally at the first occurrence (first publication year) reduces the over-plotting problem significantly.
 ![ScreenShot](http://www.cs.uic.edu/~tdang/TimeArcs/imagesForPCcards/summary2.png)

 When there are multiple connections (arcs) between two proteins/complexes, it may falls into one of the two following circumstances: